ARaffalli-STM/STM23MP157x_AWS_Greengrass_v2_workshop/README.md

 Note that:

-- *openstlinux-weston* (OpenSTLinux distribution featuring Weston/Wayland) and *stm32mp1-workshop* (stm32mp1 machine plus the IoTEdge packages) are the values for *DISTRO* and *MACHINE* to be used for the workshop
+- *openstlinux-weston* (OpenSTLinux distribution featuring Weston/Wayland) and *stm32mp1-aws-ggv2* (stm32mp1 machine plus the IoTEdge packages) are the values for *DISTRO* and *MACHINE* to be used for the workshop
 - Other values for *DISTRO* and *MACHINE* are proposed in OpenSTLinux distribution

-Among other things, the environment setup script creates the **build directory** named **build-openstlinuxweston-stm32mp1-workshop**.
+Among other things, the environment setup script creates the **build directory** named **build-openstlinuxweston-stm32mp1-aws-ggv2**.
 After the script runs, the current working directory is set to this build directory.
 When the build completes, it contains all the files created during the build

-The local configuration file (*build-openstlinuxweston-stm32mp1-workshop/conf/local.conf*) contains all local user settings.
-The layers configuration file (*build-openstlinuxweston-stm32mp1/conf/bblayers.conf*) tells BitBake which layers must be considered during the build
+The local configuration file (*build-openstlinuxweston-stm32mp1-aws-ggv2/conf/local.conf*) contains all local user settings.
+The layers configuration file (*build-openstlinuxweston-stm32mp1-aws-ggv2/conf/bblayers.conf*) tells BitBake which layers must be considered during the build

 > ```
 > openstlinux-5.10-dunfell-mp1-21-03-31-st-workshop	OpenSTLinux distribution
-> ├── build-openstlinuxweston-stm32mp1	Build directory
+> ├── build-openstlinuxweston-stm32mp1-aws-ggv2	Build directory
 > │   ├── conf
-> │   │   ├── bblayers.conf				Local configuration file
+> │   │   ├── bblayers.conf				Local build-openstlinuxweston-stm32mp1-aws-ggv2configuration file
 > │   │   ├── local.conf					Layers configuration file
 > │   │   └── [...]
 > │   └── workspace